bigsql/plprofiler/doc/plprofiler_cmd_ref.md

 ```
 usage: plprofiler monitor [OPTIONS]

-    Turns profile data capturing and periodic saving on of either all
+    Turns profile data capturing and periodic saving on for either all
     database backends, or a single one (specified by PID), waits for a
     specified amount of time, then turns it back off.
 If during that
     time the application (or specific backend) is executing queries, that
-    invoke PL/pgSQL functions, profile statistics will be saved
+    invoke PL/pgSQL functions, profile statistics will be collected into
-    at the specified interval.
+    shared-data at the specified interval as well as every transaction
+    end (commit or rollback).

-    The resulting collected-data can be used with the "save" and "report"
+    The resulting saved-data can be used with the "save" and "report"
-    commands and cleared with "reset-data".
+    commands and cleared with "reset".

 NOTES: